UmarRiaz00095/connected-system/README.md

 ## HTML Report

-I added a lightweight HTML report using `behave-html-formatter` , no Java or external tools needed.
+I added a lightweight HTML report using `behave-html-formatter` , no external tools needed.

 ### Generate the Report